Erudika/para/README.md

 - Standalone executable WAR with embedded Jetty
 - RESTful JSON API for your objects secured with Amazon's Signature 4 algorithm
-- Full text search (Elasticsearch by default)
+- Full-text search (Elasticsearch by default)
 - Distributed object cache (Hazelcast by default)
-- Multi-app support, each with its own table, index and cache
+- Multi-tenancy support - each app has its own table, index and cache
 - Flexible security based on Spring Security (Social login, JWT support, CSRF protection, etc.)
 - Simple but effective resource permissions for client access control
 - Robust constraint validation mechanism based on JSR-303 and Hibernate Validator
 - Per-object control of persistence, index and cache operations
-- Support for scalable data stores (Amazon DynamoDB, Apache Cassandra, MongoDB)
+- Designed for scalable data stores (Amazon DynamoDB, Apache Cassandra, MongoDB)
-- Modular design powered by Google Guice
+- Modular design powered by Google Guice and support for plugins
 - I18n utilities for translating language packs and working with currencies

 ### Architecture